tushartushar/taksidiotis/guide.md

 ## Theatre

-* Just about 40 minutes from the city center, in a breathtaking location,"theatre of the rocks" or Theatro Vrachon is located.
-Check the upcoming events [here](https://www.setlist.fm/venue/theatro-vrahon-melina-merkouri-athens-greece-4bd4ebc6.html).

 * If you like a bit of art visit the Municipal Theatre in Piraeus.
 In the heart of the city, reachable by many means of transport it often hosts rather interesting plays with Greek well-known actors.

 * Odeon of Herodes Atticus: A stone theatre structure located on the southwest slope of the Acropolis of Athens, Greece.
 The building was completed in 161 AD and then renovated in 1950.
 Since then it has been the main venue of the Athens Festival, which runs from May through October each year, featuring a variety of acclaimed Greek as well as International performances.<br/>